-Raymond James & Associates, Inc. has advised us that it proposes initially to offer our common units to the public at the public offering price set forth on the cover page of this prospectus supplement and to dealers at that price less a concession not in excess of \$1.00 per common unit.
+The underwriters have advised us that they propose initially to offer our common units to the public at the public offering price set forth on the cover page of this prospectus supplement and to dealers at that price less a concession not in excess of \$ per common unit.
 After this offering, the public offering price, concession or any other term of this offering may be changed.

 The following table shows the public offering price, underwriting discount and proceeds before expenses to us.
-The information assumes either no exercise or full exercise by Raymond James & Associates, Inc. of its option to purchase additional common units.
+The information assumes either no exercise or full exercise by the underwriters of their option to purchase additional common units.

-Per Unit Without Option With Option Public offering price \$ 20.00 \$ 130,000,000 \$ 149,500,000 Underwriting discount \$ 1.00 \$ 6,500,000 \$ 7,475,000 Proceeds, before expenses, to us \$ 19.00 \$ 123,500,000 \$ 142,025,000
+Per Unit Without Option With Option

+Public offering price \$ \$ \$

+Underwriting discount \$ \$ \$

+Proceeds, before expenses, to us \$ \$ \$

-The estimated expenses of this offering payable by us, exclusive of the underwriting discount, are approximately \$1,000,000.
+The estimated expenses of this offering payable by us, exclusive of the underwriting discount, are approximately \$1 million.